Abdullah bin Mutaib Al Saud: Early life and education

 Prince Abdullah was born in London on 13 October 1984.
 He is the son of Mutaib bin Abdullah, the minister of national guard.
-His mother is Jawahir, the daughter of Abdallah bin Abdul Rahman Al Saud.
+His mother is Jawahir, a daughter of Abdallah bin Abdul Rahman Al Saud.
 Prince Abdullah holds a law degree from King Saud University.

 Sports career

 Prince Abdullah participated in various show jumping events.
 He competed at the 2008 Summer Olympic in Beijing and also participated in 2012 London Olympics.
 Saudi Arabia's equestrian show jumping team, including Prince Abdullah, won a bronze medal in the 2012 Summer Olympics.
 Prince Abdullah finished the rounds with a score of 13 faults.